runemadsen/rune.js/index.md

 r.rect(100, 100, 500, 500, child);
 ```

-The stage itself is a group object, and can be accessed via `r.stage`.
+It's important to understand that any changes made to the parent group will affect all the children in the group, including `move()` and `.rotate()`.

 If you wish to create a new shape without adding it to the stage or a group, you can pass `false` as the last parameter in any drawing function.

 ```js
 r.rect(100, 100, 500, 500, false);